Meekb/Meekb/README.md

 ### Hi there 👋

 I'm Beth - pronouns she/her - former logistics planner turned software developer with a passion for puzzles and problem solving.
 In January 2021, I left an unsatisfying career to attend Turing School of Software and Design for Front End Development.
-After a grueling 7 months of work, I accepted my first dev role working for Knight-Swift Transportation LLC as a Full Stack I in August.
-Since then, I've continued learning new frameworks and most recently, Back End languages.
+After a grueling 7 months of hard work, I accepted my first dev role working for Knight-Swift Transportation LLC as a Full Stack I in August.
+I've continued learning new frameworks, Directus (Content Management System), and have begun learning Back End languages.
 I thrive within a collaborative team environment and particularly enjoy the planning process of application architecture.
 17-years of logistics experience and transportation industry knowledge have helped me become a more flexible and adaptable team member who can make solid informed decisions.

 - 🔭 Continuing to build up my Back End toolset
 - 🌱 Currently working toward promotion to Level II Full Stack Dev